 No one loves spending time in social gatherings except a time-waster, because one whose heart is busy with Truth will flee from the creation.
 When the heart becomes empty of the recognition of Truth, it will fill with the creation, so that it works for their sake and suffers ruin due to riyāʾ [showing off one’s piety] without realizing it.

 Whoever acts pious for the sake of the creation is in effect worshiping them, although he does not realize it.

 Whoever is proud is foolish, because regardless of what he is proud of, there are others who have more of it then he has.

 The believer must constantly think lowly of himself.
 It was said to ʿUmar bin ʿAbd al-ʿAzīz, may God be pleased with him, “Should we bury you in the same place as the Prophet, peace be upon him, when you die?”
 He said, “I would rather commit every sin other than shirk [polytheism] than to consider myself worthy of that.”

 I do not know of anyone who lived more exalted and enjoyable lives than the truly pious scholars.

 Whoever wants permanent health, permanent support against his enemies, and permanent safety and security without trials, then he has not understood his duties, nor has he understood submission.

-Did not the Prophet, , triumph on the Day of Badr, only to have the events of the Day of Uḥud happen to him?
+Did not the Prophet, peace be upon him, triumph on the Day of Badr, only to have the events of the Day of Uḥud happen to him?
 Was he not blocked from the House, only to dominate after that?

 It is necessary for us to suffer good and bad.
 The good necessitates that we show thankfulness and the bad that we supplicate.
 If our supplication is not answered, this means that it is intended that the test should finish, and for one to humbly submit to the decree.